 GDASS may share your information with partner agencies such as other local authorities, social services, the police, safeguarding bodies or hospital departments as governed by data protection legislation for legal or safeguarding purposes

-We will ask for your consent to share this information, unless we are required to by law, for example, when:
+We aim to ask for your permission to share this information, unless we are required to by law, for example, when:

 - we are required to by the courts